AgentxboxTheDev/AccessDenied/README.md

 This project is for educational and prank purposes only.
 Don't use it for malicious activities.

 Files:
-matrix_rain.html — main prank code
+index.html — main prank code
-serve_matrix.py — lightweight local server
 README.md — this file

 This website will get more updates soon!